Lee Hwa-kyum

 Lee Yoo-young (born January 23, 1995), known professionally as Lee Hwa-kyum, is a South Korean actress and former singer.
 She is best known as a former member of the South Korean girl group Hello Venus.
 Following the group's disbandment, she turned to acting career.

 Early life and education

 Lee was born on January 23, 1995.
 She has an older sister who is three years older than her.
 She got accepted into the Department of Theatre and Film at Chung-Ang University.

 Career

 Lee was introduced as a member of the South Korean girl group Hello Venus.
 They debuted with their EPs album Venus on May 10, 2012.
 On March 14, 2013, Lee made her acting debut in the SBS television series Wonderful Mama which premiered on April 13.

 After Hello Venus disbandment on April 26, 2019, she continued to promote as an actress under the new stage name, Lee Hwa-kyum.
 On June 28, 2021, it was announced that Lee had signed a contract with Prain TPC.
 On March 24, 2023, It was confirmed that Lee had decided to renew her contract with Prain TPC.

+Personal life

+Marriage

+On March 13, 2026, Lee announced through an Instagram post that she would be marrying her non-celebrity partner.